Graham slams Trump's "disastrous meeting" with Putin

 United States intelligence agencies have concluded that Russia was behind hacks and other propaganda efforts to try to interfere with the 2016 presidential election, and NBC News has reported that senior intelligence officials believe with a “high degree of confidence” that Putin himself was personally involved.

-“When it comes to Russia, I am dumbfounded," Graham said.
+“When it comes to Russia, I am dumbfounded," Graham said of President Trump's actions.
 "I am disappointed and, at the end of the day, he’s hurting his presidency by not embracing the fact that Putin’s a bad guy who tried to undercut our democracy and he’s doing it all over the world.”

 “He is literally the only person that I know of that has any doubt about what Russia did in 2016,” he continued.